geoadmin/doc-tech/docs/wmts.md

 - Partly due to a limitation of the WMTS 1.0.0 recommendations, each _projection_ has its own `GetCapabilities` document.
 - The same timestamps are available in all projections.
 New timestamps are added to the former ones.
-- The layer _ch.kantone.cadastralwebmap-farbe_ uses a WMS service as its source.
+- The layer _ch.kantone.cadastralwebmap-farbe_ is sourced from a WMS service.
+For optimal quality and accuracy, use this layer only in EPSG:2056 and EPSG:21781.
+Using other projections may result in reduced quality due to reprojection limitations.
 - All layers are available at all scales.
 You have to check for which **tileMatrixSets** a particular layer is defined.
 Your WMTS client may either stretch the tiles from the last available